 Two regulatory options were considered in the assessment: either (1) no approval; or (2) approval of food derived from corn line DAS-59122-7 based on the conclusions of the safety assessment.
-Following cost and benefit analysis of the potential impact of each of the options on the affected parties (consumers, the food industry and government), Option 2 is the preferred option as it potentially offers significant benefits to all sectors with very little associated cost.
+Both options potentially offer benefits and costs to the affected parties (consumers, the food industry and government), however, Option 2 is the preferred option as food from DAS-59122-7 corn has been shown to be as safe as food from conventional corn.
 The proposed amendment to the Code, giving approval to food from corn line DAS-59122-7, is therefore considered of net benefit to both food producers and consumers.